metagenlab/zAMP/docs/pages/setup.rst

 What for?
 -----------------------------------------------------------------------
     *Singularity* is a container plateform.
 It enables to create, retrieve and install containers, which are predefined transposable sets of software.
-The installation of *Singularity* is optional for most of the functions in RSP4ABM.
+The installation of *Singularity* is optional for most of the functions in RSP4ABM except for the :ref:`*in silicod* prediction pipeline for which it is a requirement <insilico>`.
 Indeed, the user can choose either Conda_ or Singularity_ to retrieve all the required tools.
 Yet, it is recommended running RSP4ABM with *Singularity* containers since it enables the best level of reproducibility [2]_.

 Install